Nicola Marinangeli: 2018

 Born in Foligno, Marinangeli started his career in 2018 in the Italian F4 Championship for DR Formula.
 He drove in the final event at Mugello and scored a best finish of 22nd.

 2019

-Following that, the Italian signed for Xcel Motorsport to drive in the 2019 F4 UAE Championship.
-However, Marinangeli finished last in the standings, with 37 points and being one of only three drivers not to score a podium throughout the season.
+Following that, Marinangeli signed for Xcel Motorsport to drive in the 2019 F4 UAE Championship.
+However, he finished last in the standings, with 37 points and being one of only three drivers not to score a podium throughout the season.
 He then competed full-time in Italian F4 with Bhai Tech Racing.
 He scored no points and finished 29th in the drivers' standings.

 2020

 In January 2020, Marinangeli once again competed in the F4 UAE Championship.
 He won one race and finished fifth in the drivers' standings.

 Formula Renault Eurocup

 Marinangeli was signed by Bhaitech Racing to drive in the final season of the Formula Renault Eurocup.
-Both of his teammates would beat him in the championship, where the Italian only scored one point.
+Both of his teammates would beat him in the championship, where Marinangeli only scored one point.